Renna-Labs/hooks/README.md

 Array containing:

-- [value]: Value to the key in localStorage.
+- `value: string`: Value to the key in localStorage.
-- [setValue]: Setter function to the provided key
+- `setValue: function`: Setter function to the provided key
-- [removeValue]: Callback to remove key/value from localStorage
+- `removeValue: function`: Callback to remove key/value from localStorage

 #### Example